reproducible-reporting/dmp-template/dmp_template.md

 These repositories support rich metadata to make the data discoverable through built-in search functions or popular search engines.
 They also provide DOIs for uploaded datasets.

-Live datasets are only be shared among researchers working on the project or collaborators involved in the project using the means described above.
+Live datasets are only shared among researchers working on the project or collaborators involved in the project using the means described above.